The Dot Theory

 Blog posts remain as working notes and drafts.
 They are exemplary of the core programme pages.

-AI is implicit to the program and discussed variously as tool.
+AI is implicit to the program and discussed variously as tool, used as tool and recognised as tool.

 A minimal formal orientation: